Linux is one of the leading operating system and now it is available in several different distributions, all tailored to specific needs and wants.

 Best Distros For Experts:

-fedora-logo5) Fedora is a great distro suitable for varied needs – software developers and end users alike.
+5) Fedora is a great distro suitable for varied needs – software developers and end users alike.
 Fedora uses GNOME by default, but KDE, Fluxbox, XFCE are provided on the installation DVD if you prefer them.
+It offers many of the advantages of Ubuntu like excellent hardware support, a refined desktop and great package choice.
+MP3 codecs, Nvidia drivers and Adobe Flash are not easy to install, and get even less easier with each new release.
+Instead, you’ll want to stick with the open source options provided by Fedora.

 But it never compromises.
 Its new version includes the fantastic, hardware accelerated, and open source, Nouveau Nvidia driver, while the new photo manager, Shotwell, is an interesting alternative to the potentially patent crippled F-Spot.